johndjameson/johndjameson.com/source/blog/data-attributes-for-keyboard-shortcuts.md

 description: "With a little help from JavaScript, you can add a data attribute to any HTML element to instantly assign a shortcut key."
 ---

 Assigning keyboard shortcuts on the web could be as simple as adding an HTML attribute onto an element and setting its value.
-Even though browsers are unlikely support this approach natively, you're still able to define shortcut keys in your markup by using `data` attributes and a touch of JavaScript.
+Even though browsers are unlikely to support this approach natively, you're still able to define shortcut keys in your markup by using `data` attributes and a touch of JavaScript.

 ```html
 <button data-shortcut='s'>Do Something</button>